 The United States (U.S.) is the most heavily armed society in the world, with about 90 guns for every 100 citizens.
 In 2013 there were 40 million more guns than Americans, and that difference continues to grow over time.
 Although the U.S. is only about 4% of the world’s population, U.S. citizens possess about 31% of the world’s guns.
 Guns are easily purchased in the U.S. with little oversight or regulation.
 Indeed, you can make your own gun using a 3D printer.

 The U.S. is unique among high-income countries with respect to the level of lethal violence, particularly gun violence.
 About 68% of murders in the U.S. are committed with guns (the next highest category is 13% with knives).
-Gun violence is a serious public health concern in the U.S. Each year there are about 30,000 gun-related deaths in the U.S. In fact, the number of gun-related deaths is projected to exceed the number of traffic-related deaths in the U.S. in 2015 The U.S. has the highest rate of gun fatalities among high-income countries—about 20 times the average for other high-income countries.
+Gun violence is a serious public health concern in the U.S. Each year there are about 30,000 gun-related deaths in the U.S. In fact, the number of gun-related deaths is now about the same as the number of traffic-related deaths.
+The U.S. has the highest rate of gun fatalities among high-income countries—about 20 times the average for other high-income countries.

 Although violent crime in the U.S. has been decreasing since the mid-1990s, school rampage shootings have increased.
 To protect children from school shooters, some companies have designed products such as bulletproof blankets, white boards, and backpacks.
 The Chief of the National Rifle Association (NRA) said, “The only thing that stops a bad guy with a gun is a good guy with a gun,” and that armed guards would make schools safer.[12, 13] However, the National Education Association has rejected the NRA’s claim and said that armed guards would make schools less safe rather than safer.